tokio-rs/website/content/docs/getting-started/futures.md

 other languages.
 While, at a high level, APIs can look similar, the way code gets executed differs.

-We'll be taking a closer look at the runtime in the next section, but a basic understanding of the runtime is necessary to understand futures.
+We'll be taking a closer look at the runtime in the upcoming sections, but a basic understanding of the runtime is necessary to understand futures.
 To gain this understanding, we'll first look at the synchronous model that Rust uses by default and see how this differs from Tokio's asynchronous model.

 # Synchronous Model